 Alex Berthé, LCSW-C, Owner / Psychotherapist

-Alex earned his B.A. from Columbia University in 2003, where he was a dedicated four-year member of the Lions' Division I men’s varsity soccer team.
-His experiences as a collegiate athlete sparked his deep interest in sports psychology and peak performance.
+Alex earned his B.A. from Columbia University in 2003, where he was a dedicated four-year member of the Lions' Division I men’s varsity soccer team, followed by a year in the United Soccer League.
+His experiences as a collegiate and professional athlete sparked his deep interest in sports psychology and peak performance.

 After graduation, Alex gained invaluable experience in the nonprofit sector, directing supplemental education and character-building programs for youth in underserved communities across the DC metro area.
 This remains one of the most fulfilling chapters of his life.